NateTheGreatt/bitECS/packages/classic/README.md

 ```

 ## Ranges

+> [!WARNING]
+> Ranges are not implemented yet.
+This API demonstrates the design we intend.

 Ranges in `bitECS` allow you to define unique or shared Entity ID (EID) spaces for different worlds or for specific types of entities within a world.
 This can help manage EID allocation and avoid collisions across different worlds or categories.